Connor-Callahan/katacoda-scenarios/ws-d21-canary-deploy-tracking/step3.md

 ![Storefront Errors](./assets/error_logs.png)

 Let's go ahead and click on one of our traces to bring up the full view.
-We can see when investigating the flaming graph that there is a template error coming in.
+We can see when investigating the flame graph that there is a template error coming in.

 ![Flame Graph](./assets/flame_graph.png)